LPG Boiler to Heat Pump UK (2026 Guide)

 Some of the strongest options currently available in the UK include:

-- Vaillant aroTHERM Plus — quiet and efficient
+- Vaillant aroTHERM Plus — quiet operation and strong efficiency potential

-- Viessmann Vitocal — premium controls and reliability
+- Viessmann Vitocal — premium option with strong controls and build quality

 Compare all major systems in our Best Air Source Heat Pumps UK guide.